-The attorneys at Brown, Bradshaw & Moffat, LLP also represent clients arrested at the Salt Lake City International Airport which is the 24th-busiest airport in the United States and a hub of Delta Air Lines and SkyWest Airlines.
+The attorneys at Brown, Bradshaw & Moffat, LLP, represent clients arrested at the Salt Lake City International Airport, which is the 21st-busiest airport in North America and is served by twelve airlines and their affiliates.
 Many of our clients arrested at the airport live out of state and traveled to Salt Lake City on business or vacation.

-When the person enters the screening checkpoint before boarding the flight, the weapon is discovered by TSA.
-Even though the person explains that it was an honest mistake because they packed quickly and didn't know about the contraband in the luggage, the police will still make an arrest.
+When the person enters the screening checkpoint before boarding the flight, the weapon is discovered by the TSA.
+Even if the person explains that it was an honest mistake and they forgot about the contraband in the luggage, the police will still make an arrest.

 Regardless of whether the person holds a permit to carry a concealed weapon, the investigations often result in an arrest for suspicion of possessing a dangerous weapon or carrying a dangerous weapon in a secured area.

 Each year, TSA confiscates dozens of weapons and firearms from visitors to the Salt Lake City International Airport.
-In fact, 26 guns were confiscated by TSA during the 2011 fiscal year.
-Although under certain circumstances a passenger may legally transport guns or firearms in their checked luggage, firearms, ammunition, firearm parts, and realistic replicas of firearms are prohibited in carry-on luggage.
+In fact, in 2021, Salt Lake International Airport was in the top 10 airports that had the most confiscated firearms with 115.
+Under certain circumstances, a passenger may legally transport guns or firearms in their checked luggage, however, firearms, ammunition, firearm parts, and realistic replicas of firearms are prohibited in carry-on luggage.

 Firearms and ammunition may be transported in checked baggage if the passenger declares them to the airline during the check-in process.
 A handgun, for example, must be unloaded and stored in a locked, hard-sided container.